Download Audio

 Not only do the Scriptures give the answers to life’s biggest questions, it also reveals to us our own souls.
 The Word of God penetrates deep within us.
 I love this verse:

-Hebrews 4:12 ESV For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.
+Hebrews 4:12 ESVFor the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.

 Somehow the very words of God penetrate deep within us.